KatanaGraph/katana/lonestar/analytics/cpu/preflowpush/README.md

-* The performance of all algorithms depend on an optimal choice of the compile time constant, CHUNK_SIZE, the granularity of stolen work when work stealing is enabled (via galois::steal()).
+* The performance of all algorithms depend on an optimal choice of the compile time constant, CHUNK_SIZE, the granularity of stolen work when work stealing is enabled (via katana::steal()).
 The optimal value of the constant might depend on the architecture, so you might want to evaluate the performance over a range of values (say [16-4096]).